AI in EHR Software: Predictive Analytics & Clinical Decision Support

 Common Challenges in AI in EHR Software Implementation (and How to Solve Them)

-Every AI in EHR software projects hits these obstacles.
+Every AI in EHR software projects runs into a familiar set of obstacles.
 The teams that succeed plan for them upfront instead of being surprised mid-build.

 1. Data Quality and Standardization Gaps